UnkindPartition/tasty/README.md

      ]
    ```

-Here are some caveats to keep in mind regarding dependencies in Tasty:
+Here are some caveats to keep in mind when using patterns to specify dependencies in Tasty:

 1. If Test B depends on Test A, remember that either of them may be filtered out
    using the `--pattern` option.
 Collecting the dependency info happens *after*